Clues to the past at Thomson Pioneer Cemetery

 The Thomson Pioneer Cemetery is located in Jay Cooke State Park, south of Duluth, Minnesota.
 A park pass is required to visit the cemetery.

 FindaGrave.com has a page on the Thomson Cemetery, with a few pictures basic information on some of the people buried there.
-Note that some of the information appears duplicative.
+Note that some of that information appears duplicative.